Categories

 Weather house of the year

 Entrants for this award should be active in the weather derivatives markets either using them to hedge against weather risk, carrying out risk management for clients, structuring trades, developing new trades, or providing market liquidity.
 The submission should include details of deals or other work that show the entrant outperforming over the past 12-18 months in the weather derivatives markets.
-The examples need to make it clear why the trade or work stood out, what was unique and innovative about it and what it achieved for the firm or client, or wider market.
+The examples need to make it clear why the trade or work stood out, what was unique and innovative about it and what it achieved for the firm or client, and potentially the wider market.

 Base metals house of the year

-Entrants for this award should be active in the physical and financial base metals markets in Europe and/or North America.
+Entrants for this award should be active in the financial, and potentially physical, base metals markets in Europe and/or North America.
 They may be performing risk management and hedging activities for their own firm or for clients, and/or providing market liquidity.
 The submission should include details of deals that show the entrant outperforming over the past 12-18 months in the base metals markets.
 The examples need to make it clear why the deal stood out, what was unique and innovative about it and what it achieved for the firm or client, or wider market.

 Precious metals house of the year